Financial-Times/dotcom-page-kit/packages/anvil-server-html-shell/README.md

 ### pageTitle (string)

-The title associated with the page to render.
+An optional title associated with the page to render.

 ## How it works